capocasa/limdb/docs.rst

     It's usually safer and more convenient to use the `withTransaction` syntax instead.

+Deployment
+##########

+LimDB relies on nim-lmdb for low-level calls, which in turn uses dynamic linking.
+Static linking or compiling the C sources in is not supported.

+*Linux*

+The resulting program will depend on `liblmdb0.so`, which you can install using the system's package manager, and require for distribution.

+*Windows*

+The program will depend on `liblmdb.dll`.
+A working 64-bit version nimmed from msys2 can be downloaded from this project and should be placed in the same directory as your executable.

+*OSX*

+The program depends lin `liblmdb.dynlib`.
+The easiest way to get it is to install it via homebrew.

+To distribute it with your program, you can change its baked-in location to the binary file directory like so:

+`install_name_tool -id "@loader_path/liblmdb.dylib" liblmdb.dylib`

+For other systems, run the program to find out the file name of the required library, then build or install it for that platform.

 Improvement Areas Of Interest
 #############################

+# Patch nim-lmdb to allow static linking and including the C sources
 * Allow auto-unpacking of multi-database transaction variables, e.g. (db1, db2).withTransaction t1, t2 readonly
 * Document how many copies are made when accessing and writing- there aren't many, and no more than in LMDB code in C
 * Useful iterators: `keysFrom`, `keysBetween`, other common usage of lmdb cursors